aaden04/job_application_tracker/Readme.md

 # Job Application Tracker

-A Flask-based web application to help you organize and track your job applications efficiently.
+A Flask-based web application to help you organise and track your job applications efficiently.

 ![Excalidraw Diagram](Job_Application_Tracker.png)